Cognitive-Neuroscience-Neurotechnology/ibc_latent/MSCcodebase/README.md

 ## Import Process

-The MSCcodebase/Utilities folder was imported as a subtree on [DATE] to preserve the commit history from the original repository.
+The MSCcodebase/Utilities folder was imported as a subtree on Aug.
+1, 2025 to preserve the commit history from the original repository.
 The import was performed using the following process:

 ```bash
 # Add the MSCcodebase repository as a remote